pateskinasy/pateskinasy.github.io/_pages/about.md

 I dig making really complex stuff simple and am a massive product geek.
 As an Engineer and Economist, I am fascinated by decentralization (yes, I'll probably read - or skim - your white paper if I come across it).
 Specially interested in initiatives that help boost economic empowerment.

-Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, doing Yoga or jogging.
+Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, doing yoga or jogging.

 <!--
 <lastBuildDate>